nixusach/Complete-Cybersecurity-Homelab/Cybersecurity_homelab/Part 9.md

 2. Object 3 with Object 28:
   - Object 3 defines a behavior tied to `/AA` that invokes Object 28.
   - Object 28 executes shell commands via `cmd.exe`, attempting to open `README.pdf` across common user directories.
 This serves as a potential trigger mechanism for executing malicious payloads.

+---

+## Summary
+Now, after completing this comprehensive cybersecurity project, we reflect on the journey that has shaped my understanding and skills.

+We began by deploying a pfSense firewall to protect the network perimeter, ensuring that our infrastructure was well-guarded from external threats.
+Then, we moved on to setting up Active Directory and Group Policy Objects (GPOs) on Windows Server 2019, creating a solid foundation for managing users and permissions.
+Following this, we configured an Ubuntu server and installed DVWA to simulate a vulnerable web application for practical testing and training.

+Our next step was building a robust corporate WAN, during which we set up Kali Linux to perform attacks on our DVWA web server for security testing.
+Following that, we installed and configured Security Onion to monitor network traffic and detect suspicious activities.
+To further enhance our defenses, we implemented Host Intrusion Detection Systems (HIDS) using Wazuh on our Active Directory machines and set up a Network Intrusion Detection System (NIDS) for the DVWA web server using Snort and Splunk, ensuring comprehensive monitoring of both host and network activities.

+On the malware analysis side, I learned and applied static analysis techniques with FLARE VM and REMnux to investigate potentially malicious files, enhancing my ability to identify and analyze threats.

+This project has been an essential step in developing my cybersecurity skills, and I hope it serves as just the beginning of my journey in the field, with many more challenges and opportunities ahead.